Scille/parsec-cloud/docs/development/merging-process.md

 #### The code owner

-A *code owner* is a person or a team assigned to be responsible for a specific component or code parts, usually because it has a deep knownledge about it.
+A *code owner* is a person or a team assigned to be responsible for a specific component or code parts, usually because it has a deep knowledge about it.

 > For example the Python dev are the owner of the python code.